-At the beginning of each semester, there is a drop/add deadline.
-It is usually about a week after classes start.
-All semester deadlines can be found at FHU - Semester Deadlines.
+At the beginning of each semester, there is a drop/add period.
+Typically, the deadline to make any changes to a semester schedule is a week after classes start.
 During this time you are allowed to drop courses or add courses to your schedule.
 If you drop a course by this deadline, you will not be financially responsible for tuition related to that course.
 Adding a course will increase your financial responsibility.
-If you are receiving the TN DEG, you will have an out-of-pocket cost of \$538.65 per course if you decide to take more than what the grant has allotted you during any given semester.
+If you are receiving the TN DEG, you will have two courses covered by the grant.
+If you take more than two courses, you will have an out-of-pocket cost of \$500 per course.